emou/wag/README.md

 # Word Association Game

+    Uses websocket messages/rpc calls.
+Only the initial html is served through an HTTP request.
+    NOTE: Generally, it's my first excersise in Clojure coded in a few days and has many bugs and unsolved problems.

 This is a word association game that runs in the browser.

 ## General flow

+    NOTE: This was simply the preliminary idea/description for the game.

 1. User opens the application.
 He's prompted for his name.